-A formal consultation process was announced from late September and through October and has been concluded in December 2023.
+A formal consultation process was announced in October 2024 and took place throughout October and was concluded on 7th November 2024.

 There have been no other significant events affecting the Company and the Group since the year end.

 Company

 There have been no other significant events affecting the Company since the year end.